 It takes time to build a singing culture in your classroom and at your school.
 But there is no better time to start than today.
-Below are tips to involve all students singing and performing.
+Below are tips to involve all students in singing and performance activities.
 These suggestions are just the tip of the iceberg.

 Lip Sing | Magic Microphone

 Anytime students are unsure or when they have a sore throat they may lip.
 Just by providing this option, I have found that engagement increases.
-I believe it is because I give students time to become more familiar with the song before singing.
-This helps build student confidence and thus engagement.
+I believe it is because students are given time to become more familiar with the song before singing.
+It helps to build their confidence and thus engagement.